What Does It Feel Like to Be High on Meth?

 Stimulation

-When Kelly used meth, she felt an initial rush of warm energy.
-But then she’d get very hot, and she would sweat constantly…a lot of sweat.
-She often became sick to her stomach, which ended with her vomiting.
+When someone uses meth, they feel an initial rush of warm energy.
+But then they may get very hot and sweat profusely.
+They may also became sick to their stomach.

-Kelly’s body was basically in overdrive.
-All her systems were reacting to the overstimulation from meth.
-If her body can’t handle the constant overstimulation, she could suffer a heart attack, seizure, or even death as a result.
+Basically, the body is in over-dive.
+All its systems react to the overstimulation from meth.
+If the body can’t handle the constant overstimulation, the user can suffer a heart attack, seizure, or even death as a result.

 Sleep Deprivation